Skip to main content

 A screenshot of the Microsoft Word Signature Confirmation window.

-Add Multiple Digital Signatures Using Signature Lines
+Add Multiple Visible Digital Signatures

 Once you digitally sign a document, you can have others also digitally sign it.
-(Note: If you are the first approver, you should create the signature lines for all of the approvers.
+(Note: If you are the first approver, you should create the visible signature lines for all of the approvers.
 Then send the document to the second approver.)

 1. If you are the second (or other) approver, open the document you’ve received.
 Double-click your signature line to sign.
 Follow Steps 4 through 10 from Add a Digital Signature Using a Signature Line.